N2ITN/Face2Vec/README.md

   `predict(image_path)` will make a prediction on a singular image.
   This repo comes with a pretrained model and pictures to test (1.6MB)

+### Results
+Training 100 epochs with 10 different people, with between 4 and 7 pictures per person yielded an average 100% accuracy.